 • These claims are overblown.
 A leading Canadian polar bear biologist wrote recently, "Climate change is having an effect on the west Hudson population of polar bears, but really, there is no need to panic.
 Of the 13 populations of polar bears in Canada, 11 are stable or increasing in number.
-They are not going extinct, or even appear to be affected at present."
-19
+They are not going extinct, or even appear to be affected at present."21

-Update 1/1/06: Isn't there a scientific consensus such that one researcher found no disagreement about global warming in the literature?
+Isn't there a scientific consensus such that one researcher found no disagreement about global warming in the literature?

-- The research by Naomi Orsekes published in Science in December 2004 was flawed.
-She studied about 1000 scientific abstracts, but admitted to a sympathetic journalist that she made a major mistake in her search terms.
+• The research by Naomi Orsekes published in the journal Science in December 2004 was flawed.
+She studied about 1,000 scientific abstracts, but admitted to a sympathetic journalist that she made a major mistake in her search terms.
 In fact, she should have reviewed about 12,000 abstracts.
-Even taking her sample, another researcher who tried to replicate her study came to quite different conclusions20. - In addition, the most recent survey of climate scientists, following the same methodology as a published study from 1996, found that while there had been a move towards acceptance of anthropogenic global warming, found that only 9.4% of respondents "strongly agree" that climate change is mostly the result of anthropogenic sources.
+Even taking her sample, another researcher who tried to replicate her study came to quite different conclusions.22 In addition, the most recent survey of climate scientists by Dennis Bray and Hans von Storch, following the same methodology as a published study from 1996, found that while there had been a move towards acceptance of anthropogenic global warming, only 9.4 percent of respondents "strongly agree" that climate change is mostly the result of anthropogenic sources.
 A similar proportion "strongly disagree."
-Furthermore, only 22.8% of respondents "strongly agree" that the IPCC reports accurately reflect a consensus within climate science21.
+Furthermore, only 22.8 percent of respondents "strongly agree" that the IPCC reports accurately reflect a consensus within climate science.23